Bitt + ECCB

 Participating financial institutions and merchants worked with teams from Bitt and the ECCB to become operationally ready to manage DCash transactions.
 These strategic partners used the closed pilot to prepare their operations and marketing for the public launch.

 Concurrently, Bitt also worked closely with the ECCB to develop and deploy a phased, multinational marketing and communications campaign anticipation of the public launch.

-The ECCB will not eliminate the use of cash.
-Merchants will continue to accept cash as a form of payment.
+DCash is considered legal tender under currently enacted legislation.
+However, cash will not be eliminated, and merchants will continue to accept it as a form of payment.
 The ECCB guarantees all funds on the DCash network against losses due to infrastructure failure for the duration of the pilot test.